junxit/us-congress-bills-114/metadata.md

 - 2015-12-15 — Senate amendment proposed (on the floor): Amendment SA 2928 proposed by Senator Inhofe for Senator Feinstein.(consideration: CR S8678; text: CR S8678)
 - 2015-12-15 — Senate amendment submitted
 - 2015-12-15 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S8674-8678)
+- 2015-12-16 — Message on Senate action sent to the House.
+- 2015-12-16 — Received in the House.
+- 2015-12-16 — Referred to the House Committee on Transportation and Infrastructure.